JoLiLolpro/3DSController/README.md

 This fork implement smoothing for the cursor, the active zone of the touchscreen is fully customizable because the 3DSXL's screen can be too big for playing osu, and the blue rectangle on screen show the limits of the active zone.
+You can also manually input the PC IP with the 3DS's built-in keyboard.

 ## Download
 The latest release will always be downloadable from [here](https://github.com/JoLiLolpro/3DSController/releases).